ejbosia/CS542-final-project/README.md

 ## Model Training
 Model training is done by running the "model_training.ipynb" notebook.
 You will need to change the path to the location data file in line 5 to read from the file output by the SAS workflow.
  - set the number of threads to the number of CPUs available on the system (more is faster) ~ cell 6.
+ - set the number of iterations ~ I would suggest 100 or so for speed purposes ~ cell 6.
  - set the save location of the model ~ last cell

 ## Results Analysis